sunericd/sunlab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 If you're interested in our research, feel free to reach out to us through email.
-We are physically located at the Ragon Institute on the MIT campus.
+We are located in the Ragon Institute at the MIT campus.

 {%
   include button.html